TrautsNottus/trautsnottus.github.io/_docs/getting-started/FAQs.md

 We don't officially support mobile devices.

-We will be providing support for tablet devices (e.g. iPads) in the future.
+We'll be providing support for tablet devices (e.g. iPads) in the future.

 {% include faq-end.html  %}